Church of St Mark, Broomhill: Stained glass

-The programme of stained glass for St Mark’s Church was executed as an integral part of Pace’s architectural plan, intended to compliment the modernist aesthetic.
+The programme of stained glass for St Mark's Church was executed as an integral part of Pace's architectural plan, intended to compliment the modernist aesthetic.

 The east window, installed in 1963, provides a striking focal point for worship behind the main altar.
 It was commissioned from glassmaker Harry Stammers.
 Set within a rectangular concrete frame, the modern figurative design draws on the traditional hymn Te Deum laudamus, and depicts the image of Christ in Majesty to the centre, interwoven among a multitude of saints, worshippers, animals and plants.
-Thick window bars formed from concrete blocks serve to fragment the window into 48 individual lights, taking the from of branches.
+Thick window bars formed from concrete blocks serve to fragment the window into 48 individual lights, taking the form of branches.
 Below are a series of narrow lancets with glass also by Stammers.

 Balancing the east window along the longitudinal axis of the church, the west window was designed by John Piper and manufactured in collaboration with his longtime partner, Patrick Reyntiens.
 Set above the entrance to the narthex, it takes the form of an irregular pentagon, with irregular window bars that mirror those to the east window, splitting the window into 38 individual lights.
-Piper’s semi-abstract composition, on the theme of the Flames of Pentecost, is rendered in streaks of yellow, orange and red, set against a deep blue ground.
-It's symbolism has also been interpreted as representative of the destruction and resurrection of the building itself.
+Piper's semi-abstract composition, on the theme of the Flames of Pentecost, is rendered in streaks of yellow, orange and red, set against a deep blue ground.
+Its symbolism has also been interpreted as representative of the destruction and resurrection of the building itself.

 The side chapel, located in the south west corner, contains has an abstract glazing scheme of 18 windows created by Gillian Rees-Thomas around 1963.
 Primarily composed of subtle yellow-toned glass to the upper windows and clear glass to the lower, the stylistic emphasis is on the intricate detail of the leading, recalling the story of Jacob's ladder.